spotify/luigi/CONTRIBUTING.rst

 Writing documentation
 =====================

-All documentation for luigi is written in `reStructuredText/Sphinx markup
+All documentation for Luigi is written in `reStructuredText/Sphinx markup
 <http://sphinx-doc.org/domains.html#the-python-domain>`_ and are both in the
 code as docstrings and in `.rst`.
 Pull requests should come with documentation when appropriate.